Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

-In the \cah{} architecture, we use a CMM to associate changes in the environment with changes in internal motive, following on from \cites{cohen_tendingadamsgarden} definition of cognitive decision-making: \begin{quote} ``[A] decision emerges\ldots from a match between an environmental case and an internal motive.
-Decisions are associations.'' (p.\,69) \end{quote} He continues: \begin{quote} ``Decision-making is positive action; instead of passively receiving what the environment imposes, the cognitive system exerts its will\ldots in choosing among alternatives''~(p.\,69) \end{quote} The associations made between the environmental case (referred to throughout this paper as `context') and internal motive is made explicitly through the CMM, but also implicitly in the \cdm{} algorithm described above.
+In the \ii{} module, we use a CMM to associate changes in the environment with changes in internal motive, following on from \cites{cohen_tendingadamsgarden} definition of cognitive decision-making: \begin{quote} ``[A] decision emerges\ldots from a match between an environmental case and an internal motive.
+Decisions are associations.'' (p.\,69) \end{quote} He continues: \begin{quote} ``Decision-making is positive action; instead of passively receiving what the environment imposes, the cognitive system exerts its will\ldots in choosing among alternatives''~(p.\,69) \end{quote} The associations made between the environmental case (referred to throughout this paper as `context') and internal motive are made explicitly in the \ii{} module, but also implicitly in the \cdm{} module described in section~\ref{sec:artf_cogn:dm}.

-The output from the \cdm{} component (\ie the robot motive) is passed as an input to the CMM.
-In the \cah{} architecture the CMM stores an `internal image'---or imprint---of the environment for the robot to use.
-As such, the CMM offers the robot the capacity to make associations between changes in internal and external sensor values that occur at the same time.
+The output from the \cdm{} module (\ie the robot motive) is passed as an input to the CMM.
+In our system, the \ii{} module makes use of a CMM to store its `internal image'---or imprint---of the environment for the robot to use.
+The \ii{}, therefore, provides the robot with the capacity to make associations between changes in internal and external sensor values that occur at the same time.
 For example, if we mark a charging station with a blue light, the robot can sense the increase in blue light at the same time as an increase in battery charge.
-By associating these two signals, the CMM offers the ability to recall which colour to search for in order to find a charging station.
+By associating these two signals, the \ii{} offers the ability to recall which colour to search for in order to find a charging station.